ruippeixotog/think-bayes-scala/README.md

 # Think Bayes in Scala

-A Scala implementation of the classes and functions used in the great book "Think Bayes" by Allen B. Downey, available for free (and open-source) [here](http://www.greenteapress.com/thinkbayes/).
+A Scala implementation of the classes and functions used in the great book _Think Bayes_ by Allen B. Downey, available for free (and open-source) [here](http://www.greenteapress.com/thinkbayes/).

 ## Core classes

 ### Probability mass functions

-The `Pmf` class is arguably the core collection in Think Bayes, due to the latter's focus on problem solving using discrete approximations instead of continuous mathematics.
+The `Pmf` class is arguably the core collection in _Think Bayes_, due to the latter's focus on problem solving using discrete approximations instead of continuous mathematics.
 The way to build a `Pmf` and manipulate it is pretty simple:

 ```
   scala> import thinkbayes._